-Assault and Battery in Michigan
+Assault and Battery Charges and Defenses in Michigan

-Assault and Battery are Actually Two Separate Crimes
+Assault and Battery are Two Separate Crimes

 Assault is a threat or physical act that creates a reasonable apprehension of imminent harmful or offensive contact.
-Battery is the physical act that results in that harmful or offensive contact.
-You cannot assault someone who is sleeping, because they do not have the apprehension of imminent harmful or offensive contact.
-In fact, assault is a lesser included offense of battery, meaning that assault and battery merge and a defendant may be punished for one but not both crimes.
+A battery is a physical act that results in harmful or offensive contact.
+You cannot assault a sleeping person because they do not have the apprehension of imminent harmful or offensive contact.
+Assault is an included offense of battery, meaning that assault and battery merge, and a defendant may be punished for one but not both crimes.

 Assault with a Weapon or a Serious Injury

 If the assailant used a weapon during an assault and battery in Michigan, that offense would constitute a felonious assault.
 Felonious Assault is sometimes called Assault with a Dangerous Weapon.
 This crime is a felony, and there is a possible penalty of 4 years in prison.
 Depending on the nature and extent of an injury, the potential sentence can increase substantially.

 No, a battery charge is a misdemeanor unless there is an intent to kill or do great bodily harm or if there is a reckless indifference to life and a severe injury or death.

 What is the penalty for simple assault in Michigan?

 Simple assault, like assault and battery, is a 93-day misdemeanor.

 What is the penalty for a first-time assault and battery charge?